0chain/ethereum/README.md

 ## Overview
 This goal of this integration is to create a decentralized app (dapp) that stores 0Chain's file metadata as a proof on Ethereum.

+If you're new to Ethereum, learn more about it [here](https://medium.com/@mattcondon/getting-up-to-speed-on-ethereum-63ed28821bbe)

 ## Features

 - Upload file to the 0Chain blockchain that uses the dStorage protocol.